-- If they run a special promotion on their website, like when/if they do for Black Friday in November (which in 2021 was for 10% off orders over $50 for a limited time).
+- If they run a special promotion on their website, like when/if they do for Black Friday in November (which in the past has been things like 10% off orders over $50 for a limited time).

 - In the “Sale” section of their website, which can be found on the top navigation menu, under “Collections” (see: Sale Loft, under Collections).

-- In their their original shop on the wharf in Maine, close to the flagship store.
-They have a lot of discounted old styles in there that cost less than their newer more recent style counterparts.
+- In their original shop on the wharf in Maine, close to the flagship store.
+They have a lot of discounted old styles in there that cost less than their newer, more recent style counterparts.